Dental Exams in Buffalo, NY

 In addition to your teeth and gums, the dentist will examine your head, face, neck, throat and tongue, looking for any signs of redness, swelling, or signs of underlying medical conditions, such as autoimmune disease or cancer.

 If you have problem areas, the dentist may talk with you and show you better methods of oral care in order to improve the health of your teeth.
 If problems are noted, future appointments may be required for fillings or other dental work.
+If you are in need of a dental exam, contact Dr. Todd Shatkin for a free consultation.

 What is a Dental Cleaning?